dcdc-io/node-gp/README.md

 ## Android and iPhone Support

 node-gp itself doesn't have any hardware requirements.
-Instead it asks that you implement an `issueCommand` function to send and receive APDUs.
+Instead it asks that you implement an `transceive` function to send and receive APDUs.
 This means that if your platform supports [phonegap-nfc](https://github.com/chariotsolutions/phonegap-nfc) or [smartcard with pcsc-lite](https://www.npmjs.com/package/smartcard) then node-gp will work.
 Android devices with NFC support and other computers with smartcard readers are almost always going to work.

 At the time of writing node-gp is not useful for iOS devices because Apple disables meaningful use of the NFC API.
 If you are an iPhone/iPad etc user and you want to use NFC then you will need either get a proper phone and/or [lobby and Apple and let them know you want NFC enabling.](https://www.apple.com/feedback/iphone.html)

 ## Building

-node-gp is a typescript project and we're using yarn as a package manager.
+node-gp is a typescript project and we're using yarn as a package manager (which means we don't test `npm` but it likely works the same).

 To build:

 `yarn rebuild`

-We don't, but you can use npm if you really insist:
+Or npm if you really insist:

 `npm rebuild`